UPES Dehradun BA Admissions 2026

 Your preparation depends on when you start.
 If you begin early, follow a CUET 2026, 6-month study plan.
 Use the first four months to complete the CUET syllabus along with topic-wise question practice.
 Keep the last two months for revision, mock tests, and performance improvement.
 If you are starting late, a CUET 2026, 3-month study plan is still possible.
 In that case, focus only on high-weightage chapters, practise daily, and study 6–8 focused hours every day to score well.

 A smart CUET 2026 revision strategy helps retain concepts and improves accuracy in the exam.
-Follow weekly revision cycles, revise topics you studied during the week and solve a small test to check understanding.
+Follow weekly revision cycles, revise topics you studied during the week and take a small test to check understanding.
 After every 3–4 weeks, do a complete syllabus revision to avoid forgetting earlier topics.
 Use flashcards for formula revision, important dates, and key definitions.
 Pay extra attention to weak areas identified in mocks.
 In the last 2–3 weeks before CUET 2026, avoid new topics.
 Only revise your notes, solve previous year papers, and take full-length mock tests to build exam confidence.

 Start with NCERT Chemistry because most CUET questions are based directly on NCERT lines and examples.
 First, clear your basics and then move on to topic-wise practice.